The annual World Press Photo contest, now in its 57th edition, awards the best in visual journalism.

 12. Contemporary Issues Single, 3rd prize – Christopher Vanegas (Mexico) for La Vanguardia / El Guardían

-They'd been killed by organised crime in Saltillo, Coahuila, in retaliation against other criminal groups.
+They had been killed by organized crime in Saltillo, Coahuila, in retaliation against other criminal groups.

 13. Spot News Stories, 2nd prize – Tyler Hicks (U.S.) for The New York Times

 In this photo from the series “Massacre at Westgate Mall,” a woman and children hide in the Westgate mall in Nairobi, Kenya on Sep.
 21, 2013.